flipperdevices/flipperzero-firmware/README.md

 - Assets: Running DolphinRestorer.fap on new install will auto-level to the end of Level 2.
 - BadUSB: DUCKY_LANG keyword support [(Thanks to v1nc)](https://github.com/v1nc/flipperzero-firmware)
 - Development free space thanks to removal of unused debug tools and [thanks to ESurge](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/46/files) for removal of first start assets.
+- Dolphin: Assigned profile pic for levels 1-10, 11-20 and 21-30 respectively from default lvl 1, 2 & 3
 - Dolphin: Expanded max level from 3 to 30 using [Roll20](https://roll20.net/compendium/dnd5e/Monsters#h-Experience%20Points), Increased max deed XP per action type from 15 to 45 exp daily & updated animation manifest for max level 30 for all animations (By RogueMaster)
+- Dolphin: Internal manifest updated to have animations always available with max level 30
+- Dolphin: Level animation sequence for level 3+ to be lvl1->2 for levels 1-20 and lvl2->3 for levels 21-30.
 - Dolphin: Mood Stays Happy [(Thanks to biocage)](https://github.com/biocage/flipperzero-firmware)
 - Icon Decode/Encode [(Thanks to PixlEmly)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/55/files)
 - NFC: Display UL PWD_AUTH payload / ntag-pwd-capture [(Thanks to GMMan)](https://github.com/flipperdevices/flipperzero-firmware/pull/1471)